I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ne-d3dkmdt--dxgkmdt-opm-hdcp-flag.md

 <p>An HDCP repeater is a device that allows multiple monitors to display the video signal from a protected output's physical connector.
 For example, if a user connected an HDCP repeater from a graphics adapter's Digital Video Interface (DVI) connector to a TV monitor and computer monitor, both monitors would display the same picture.
 For more information about HDCP repeaters, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=38728">HDCP Specification Revision 1.1</a>. </p>

-<p>The DXGKMDT_OPM_HDCP_FLAG enumeration is used only if a protected output has Certified Output Protection Protocol (COPP) semantics. </p>

-<p>An HDCP repeater is a device that allows multiple monitors to display the video signal from a protected output's physical connector.
-For example, if a user connected an HDCP repeater from a graphics adapter's Digital Video Interface (DVI) connector to a TV monitor and computer monitor, both monitors would display the same picture.
-For more information about HDCP repeaters, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=38728">HDCP Specification Revision 1.1</a>. </p>

-<p>The DXGKMDT_OPM_HDCP_FLAG enumeration is used only if a protected output has Certified Output Protection Protocol (COPP) semantics. </p>

-<p>An HDCP repeater is a device that allows multiple monitors to display the video signal from a protected output's physical connector.
-For example, if a user connected an HDCP repeater from a graphics adapter's Digital Video Interface (DVI) connector to a TV monitor and computer monitor, both monitors would display the same picture.
-For more information about HDCP repeaters, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=38728">HDCP Specification Revision 1.1</a>. </p>

 ## -requirements
 <table>
 <tr>